 The Rodin Bust “La France"

-In November of 1908, two months after the NYS Commissioners decided to make a memorial with a statue of Champlain as the centerpiece, architect Hugh McLellan met with French sculptor Jules Edourd Roine who had just finished making an Abraham Lincoln centennial medal to commemorate the birth of Lincoln (McLellan’s father had been friends with Lincoln while living in Springfield, Illinois, and was now one of the top five collectors of Lincolnonia in the country.)
+In November of 1908, two months after the NYS Commissioners decided to make a memorial with a statue of Champlain as the centerpiece, the architect met with French sculptor Jules Edourd Roine who had just finished making an Abraham Lincoln centennial medal to commemorate the birth of Lincoln.
 He described his meeting with Roine and his desire to use a French artist for the Champlain statue in a November 23, 1908 letter: “as to the question of the Champlain statue in bronze, we have had the pleasure of lunching today with Monsieur Roine, a sculptor of considerable note and great talents, a Frenchman, some of whose works are exhibited in the Luxembourg Gallery at Paris.....
-I (Mr. McLellan) met him through a friend [Robert Hewitt Jr.] who had commissioned him to design a medal to commemorate the centennial of Lincoln and, which medal has but just been issued.
+I met him through a friend [Robert Hewitt Jr.] who had commissioned him to design a medal to commemorate the centennial of Lincoln and, which medal has but just been issued.
 On the strength of this interview we called up Mr. Pell and had a pleasant talk with him.
 Mr. Roine would be glad to submit to your commission not only a design for a medal, but also model of the statue of Champlain; both to be done without compensation, simply in the hope that, should work be done, his design would receive consideration.
 It seemed appropriate that such work be done by a countryman of Champlain.”
 Several years would pass without a decision on the choice of sculptor.

-After money for the project was finally appropriated, French Ambassador Jean Adrien Antoine Jules Jusserand started communication with Architect Hugh McLellan in June of 1911 concerning the design and sculptures for the monument.
+After money for the project was finally appropriated, French Ambassador Jean Adrien Antoine Jules Jusserand started communication with the architect in June of 1911 concerning the design and sculptures for the monument.
 The correspondence continued until well after the celebrations in 1912.

 June 19, 1911 letter marked “Confidential”, Jusserand